-Year 7 Who are the British?
-Transition unit How and why did a Frenchman conquer England?
-What was life like in medieval times?
+Year 7 Who are the British?How and a French conquer England times?
 Who were the Tudors?
 Why did England destroy itself?
 The rise and fall of Stuart England.
-Students will study a range of themes in British history that consolidates and extends pupils' chronological knowledge from before 1066.
-Students will learn about the Norman invasion of Britain, applying various historical skills to learn about the development of the country after 1066.
+Students will s a range of the in British histo that consolida and extends pupils' chronological knowledge fro before 1066. mes ry tes Students will learn about the Norman invasion of Britain, applying various historical skills to learn about the development of the country after 1066.
 Students will learn about the development of Church, state and society in Medieval Britain 1066-1509.
 Students will learn about the impact of the Tudor reign on British history.
 Students will examine how the events of the Civil War period helped to shape Britain's future identity.
-Year 8 Why are Civil Right so important? vil Right was the British What was life like during the French Revolution?
-Who was Jack the Ripper? th In /hat was ne ndustrial evolution?
+Year 8 Why are Civil Right so important? ght was the British life like Who was Jack the Ripper? th In /hat was ne ndustrial evolution?
 How has the role of women changed throughout history?
-How has sport changed?
-Students will investigate the development of the slave trade and the reasons for this. vestigate learn about what the evelopment British the slave Empire was ade and and its e reasons impact on Students will consider the ideas behind this and the impact this had on Britain.
-Students will examine the suspects behind the killings of Jack the Ripper. st Bi de ar im or pc tudents will udy how ritish dustry eveloped nd the npact it had n ideas, plitical ower and mpire.
-Students learn ab the challeng that wor faced in Britain. out je nen Students will investigate how the role of sport has changed in British history.
+How has sport changed? investigate thelearn about what theconsider the ideas behidevelopmentBritishthis and the e Id Students will examine the suspects behind the killings of Jack the Ripper.
+Students will study how British industry developed and the impact it had on ideas, political power and empire.
+Students will learn about the challenge that women faced in Britain.
+Students will investigate how the role of sport has changed in British history.